 Community Engagement & Volunteering

-In order to educate our community about the importance of local farms, we host a range of on-farm events throughout the year.
-In the past, we’ve partnered with landowners to host harvest festivals, farm tours, and educational events through our On The Farm series.
-We also host restoration work parties or gleaning events on farms to help advance our shared goals of creating healthy habitat and providing food to those in need.
-In addition to community engagement, on-farm events are great opportunities for farm businesses to raise their profile and engage new customers.
+In order to engage our community around the importance of local farms, we host a range of on-farm events throughout the year.
+We partner with farmers to host community celebrations, virtual and small group farm tours, as well as hands-on, educational events.
+Currently, we also collaborate with partners to host volunteer work parties that support farmers with gleaning and harvesting.
+We hope to offer more restoration and planting parties as well emergency response support for BIPOC farms in the years to come.
+All of these efforts help advance our shared goals of creating healthy habitat and connecting people to their local food sources.
+On-farm events and volunteering efforts are also great opportunities for farm businesses to raise their profile and engage new customers.

 Partners make our work possible